ashleychampagne/Web-Scraping-Toolkit/Spreatsheet_Splitting_Workflow.md

     ~~~
     split -a4 -l1 my_data.txt row
     ~~~
 * You're done!
 Navigate to your folder and confirm that a .txt file has been created for each row of your spreadsheets.
-The filed for rows 1, 2, ..., 456976 will be named rowaaaa.txt, rowaaab.txt, ..., rowzzzz.txt respectively.
+The files for rows 1, 2, ..., 456976 will be named rowaaaa.txt, rowaaab.txt, ..., rowzzzz.txt respectively.